Pasonnn/aws-cloud-practitioner/8-amazon-s3.md

 - Static website

 ### Amazon S3 - Buckets

-- Amazon S3 allows people to store objects (files) in "buckets" (directories)
+**Amazon S3** allows people to store **objects (files) in "buckets"** (like directories):

-- Buckets must have a globally unique name (across all regions all accounts)
+- **Buckets must have a globally unique name** (across all regions, all accounts) - like a domain name
-- Buckets are defined at the region level
+- **Buckets are defined at the region level** - you choose which region when creating a bucket
-- S3 looks like a global service but buckets are created in a region
+- **S3 looks like a global service but buckets are created in a region** - each bucket exists in a specific region

-- Naming convention
+**Naming Convention** (important to follow):
-    - No uppercase, No underscore
+    - **No uppercase, No underscore** - use lowercase letters, numbers, and hyphens only
-    - 3-63 characters long
+    - **3-63 characters long**
-    - Not an IP
+    - **Not an IP** address format
-    - Must start with lowercase letter or number
+    - **Must start with lowercase letter or number**
-    - Must NOT start with the prefix xn--
+    - **Must NOT start with the prefix** `xn--`
-    - Must NOT end with the suffix -s3alias
+    - **Must NOT end with the suffix** `-s3alias`

+> S3 buckets are like top-level folders that contain your files.
+The globally unique name requirement means if someone else has a bucket named "my-bucket", you can't use that name - even in a different region or account.
+This is because S3 bucket names are used in URLs (like `https://my-bucket.s3.amazonaws.com`), so they need to be unique globally, similar to domain names.
+When you create a bucket, you choose a region, and that's where the bucket (and its objects) will be stored.
+This is important for data residency requirements and latency - choose a region close to your users.
+The naming restrictions ensure compatibility with DNS and various AWS services that reference buckets by name.

 ### Amazon S3 - Objects

+**Objects (files) in S3** have several important properties:

-- Objects (files) have a Key
+- **Objects have a Key** - this is the unique identifier for the object
-- The key is the FULL path:
+- **The key is the FULL path**:
-    - s3://my-bucket/my_file.txt
+    - `s3://my-bucket/my_file.txt`
-    - s3://my-bucket/my_folder|/another_folder/my_file.txt
+    - `s3://my-bucket/my_folder/another_folder/my_file.txt`
-- The key is composed of prefix + object name
+- **The key is composed of prefix + object name**
-    - s3://my-bucket/my_folder|/another_folder/my_file.txt
+    - In `s3://my-bucket/my_folder/another_folder/my_file.txt`, the prefix is `my_folder/another_folder/` and the object name is `my_file.txt`
-- There's no concept of "directories" within buckets (although the UI will trick you to think otherwise)
+- **There's no concept of "directories" within buckets** (although the UI will trick you to think otherwise)
-- Just keys with very long names that contain slashes ("/")
+    - **Just keys with very long names that contain slashes ("/")** - the slashes are part of the key name, not actual folders
-- Object values are the content of the body:
+- **Object values are the content of the body**:
-    - Max.
-Object Size is 5TB (5000GB)
+    - **Max.
+Object Size is 5TB (5000GB)**
-    - If uploading more than 5GB, must use "multi-part upload"
+    - **If uploading more than 5GB, must use "multi-part upload"** - breaks large files into parts
-- Metadata (list of text key/value pairs - system or user metadata)
+- **Metadata** (list of text key/value pairs - system or user metadata) - like file properties
-- Tags (Unicode key / value pair - up to 10) - useful for security / lifecycle
+- **Tags** (Unicode key/value pair - up to 10) - useful for security, lifecycle management, and cost allocation
-- Version ID (if versioning is enabled)
+- **Version ID** (if versioning is enabled) - tracks different versions of the same object

+> Understanding S3's flat structure is crucial.
+Unlike a traditional file system with actual folders, S3 is a flat namespace - it's just a collection of objects with unique keys.
+The "folders" you see in the S3 console are just a UI convenience - they're really just objects whose keys contain slashes.
+For example, if you upload a file and the key is "photos/vacation/beach.jpg", S3 doesn't create "photos" and "vacation" folders.
+It just stores one object with that key.
+However, the console groups objects by their prefix (the part before the last slash) to make navigation easier.
+This flat structure makes S3 extremely scalable - there's no directory tree to traverse, just direct key lookups.
+The 5TB object size limit is massive - most files are much smaller.
+For files larger than 5GB, you must use multi-part upload, which breaks the file into chunks, uploads them in parallel (faster), and then combines them.
+This is also more reliable - if one part fails, you only need to retry that part, not the entire file.

 ## 73. S3 Hands On
 ***This is a lab tutorial lesson***